CDC to disburse delayed funds for fighting fentanyl and more, staffers say

 A list of frozen programs reviewed by NPR includes those that address tobacco use, nutrition, physical activity and obesity, school health, inflammatory bowel disease, excessive alcohol use, chronic disease education and awareness, national diabetes prevention program, oral health, epilepsy, and more.

-The senior leader says there are some big questions for OMB and the Trump administration: "How do we interpret all of this?
+The senior leader at CDC says there are some big questions for OMB and the Trump administration: "How do we interpret all of this?
 What does it all mean?"

 There were whole teams fired during the dramatic reduction in force across HHS in April that appear to have full funding, the senior leader says, such as the Rape Prevention and Education Program.